A-Angelov048/SoftUni_Software_Engineering_JS/JS (React)/project_exam/furniture-shop/README.md

 6. **User profile page:**

    - **On the profile page, we can find information about the logged-in user.
 The logged-in user will be able to view the offers they have created for selling furniture, the furniture they have liked, and update some of          their profile information.
-Additionally, they will be able to navigate to other users' profiles and will have the ability to view only the offers created by them for selling furniture.**
+Additionally, they will be able to navigate to other users profile and will have the ability to view only the offers created by them for selling furniture.**
    - **Accessible to logged-in users**

 7. **Details Furniture page:**